emergencelabs/related-list-editor/README.md

 ### Record Type Service

 Another simple class with a singular Aura Enabled method that accepts an Object API Name and a Record Id.
 It uses this information to build up a query string that contains the column 'RecordTypeId'.
-If the Object in question does not have Record Types than this throws an `System.QueryException` error !!need to ensure checking if it's that error and handling other error types accordingly!!.
 This query is made treating the results as a generic SObject to ensure all supported Object types work.

 The query may be successful but the value of the 'RecordTypeId' field may be blank as it is possible to have Record Types set up but not assigned for each and every record.
 If the value is `null` then this record's Record Type Id is the default/master Record Type Id.
 This is found (only if no query exception and the field is null) by describing the Object and looping over all the possible RecordTypeInfo's until the one with the 'Developer Name' of 'Master' is found (this developer name cannot be changed so it is a sound approach, the only way it would need to be changed is if SF changes it at the System level).

-!!there's also a consideration here where `null` is returned from the method because the master wasnt found?!!
+If the Object in question does not have Record Types than this throws an `System.QueryException` error which is specifically caught.
+If caught, the default record type is returned just as described above.

+!!It seems as if the master record type id is the same across all objects and all instances???!!

 !!there's the possibility that this is better acquired on the LWC side through a OOB @wire method given the considerations outlined in [VF Page Controller for REST API Access](VF-Page-Controller-for-REST-API-Access)!!

 ### Child Record Service